Is Breakfast Actually Important for My Health? [A Dietitian’s Take]

 Who is right?
 They both are, I guess.
 Some people thrive by eating first thing in the morning while others feel better by waiting to have their first meal.

-Do let’s get to it, when answering the question do you actually need to eat breakfast to be healthy, instead of listening to all the well-intentioned but overwhelming nutrition advice – what you really need to do is find what works best for YOUR BODY.
+Instead of listening to all the well-intentioned but overwhelming nutrition advice – what you really need to do is find what works best for YOUR BODY.

 How do you do that?
 There’s one important question you need to ask yourself.

-Are you hungry for breakfast?
+Are you hungry in the morning?

 If you are hungry when you wake up, have something satiating that’s going to keep you full until your next meal time (more tips on how to do this below).